 National Bird Feeding Month

-Month When Celebrated : Always February
+Month When Celebrated : This holiday is always held on February

 February is National Bird Feeding Month.
 If you feed them, they will come.

 Mid winter is a tough time for backyard birds.
 Snow often covers their food source, while at the same time food supplies are dwindling.
 A reliable high energy supply of bird seed is essential, to provide the energy your backyard birds need to survive the long lasting extreme cold in February.

 People of all ages participate in bird watching and bird feeding.
 About one third of the U.S. adult population feeds wild birds in their backyards.
 The percentage is much higher for seniors.

 National Bird Feeding Month is supported and promoted by many national and local bird support groups, including: National Bird-Feeding Society (NBFS) and the Wild Bird Centers of America.

 It is easy to participate in National Bird Feeding Month.
 If you haven't hung up your bird feeder yet, what are you waiting for?
 If you don't have a bird feeder, what are you waiting for?
 Purchase a feeder and bird seed.
 Then, hang it up today.
 Your backyard birds will entertain and reward you, as they feed from your feeder.